Aravind-29/BankInd/README.md

-# BankInd
+BankInd
-Bankist is a online banking app.
-Its main features are logging in with a username and password, viewing and sorting movements, transferring money to another account, requesting a bank loan, and deleting their account.
-🧾 Demo accounts
-Log in with one of these accounts to take a look at the app's features.

-User	PIN
+BankInd is a fictional and minimalistic online banking application.

+What is BankInd?
+BankInd is an Indian online bank.
+It has the option to log in to the account and use different functionalities, almost like in an actual bank!

+Functionalities
+Login
+Transfer a value to another account
+Get loans
+Close (delete) account
+Login Details
+This is the template login details to use the bank functionality.
+The project does not include any backend and does not have an actual registration functionality.
+Make sure to use usernames are lowercase!

+Account One
+Login: ac
-ac -  1111
+Password: 1111

+Account Two
+Login: jj
-jj - 2222
+Password: 2222

-as - 3333
+Technologies Used
+HTML
+CSS
+JavaScript